InfinityIntegral/SingNote.sg/README.md

 - Qt (C++ GUI framework)
 - OpenGL (through Qt, for rendering)

-## Getting started...
+## Prerequisites
-Currently the application is still in development.
-If you really want to test it, you can build it from the source code here, but I will not provide support to make installing it easier until the app is released.

-### Check for these...
 You should be on a supported platform with appropriate permissions.
 Or you can build it yourself.

-### Installing the software...
+## Installation
 The application will be found on App Store, Google Play, etc once released.
-Otherwise, you can build it yourself.
+Otherwise, you can build it yourself using the latest version of Qt.

-To build it, download the latest version of Qt and press the "run" button (triangle shaped button at bottom left of the screen).
-Remember that you are not supposed to be using the app and the stability of the app is not guaranteed because it is not released.

 ## Using the app...
 You download the app and use it to take notes.
 The UI should be intuitive enough, otherwise pls complain to me.